CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 So, I am using talib and not using Pandas at all.

 This stock market robot works best if you purchase 25 to 30 different stocks in fractional shares or at only 1 share per stock because the stocks are sold really soon when the price decreases.
+This Stock Trading Robot has a strategy to buy stocks today for selling tomorrow because this allows for much more stock trading activity to take place within the stock trading rules of day trading 3 maximum times.

 Buying stocks during the 2023 Recession is not easy for anyone: not even easy for computers and robots.